-NHS Trust MEETING OF THE PUBLIC TRUST BOARD - Thursday 7th November 2019 People and Organisationa nal Development Committee Highlight Report AGENDA ITEM: 20 Report Author and Job Title: Catherine Griffiths, Director of People and Culture Responsible Director: Philip Gayle, Non- Executive Director Action Required Approve Discuss Inform ⊠ Ass sure 🗆 Executive Summary This report details Board Assurance and the Annual Cycle of Business and to: The delivery of the People Strategy which supports employees in the provision and delivery of high quality, safe patient care.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 7th November 2019 People and Organisational Development Committee Highlight Report AGENDA ITEM: 20 AGENDA ITEM: 20 Report Author and Job Title: Catherine Griffiths, Director of People and Culture Responsible Director: Philip Gayle, Non- Executive Director Action Required Approve □ Discuss □ Inform ⊠ Ass sure 🗆 Executive Summary This report details Board Assurance and the Annual Cycle of Business and to: The delivery of the People Strategy which supports employees in the provision and delivery of high quality, safe patient care.
 The processes adopted to support optimum employee performance in line with the Trust values.
 The delivery of the Trust's legal and regulatory duties in relation to its employees.
 The management of Trust risks related to human resource risks and issues that may jeopardise the Trusts ability to deliver its objectives - these are captured on the Board Assurance Framework and Corporate Risk Register.
-Recommendation Members of the Trust Boa report for information. rd are asked to no ote the content of the Does this report BAF Risks: mitigate risk included in the BAF or Trust Risk The work programme dese positive assurance to the Registers? please IONOWING DAT Horo. outline Lack of an inclusive and open culture impacts on staff engagement, staff morale and patient care.
-National staff shortages amongst a number of professions impacts on the Trust's ability to provide safe and high quality care, and impacts on the morale and robu workforce. stness of the Trust's current Resource implications There are no specific resource implications associated with this report, however the annual cycle of committee business is scheduled to provide oversight and seek assurance on behalf of the Trust Board that people resources are managed within the Trust in a way that is sustainable and that supports the financial health of the Trust.
+Recommendation Members of the Trust Board are asked to note the content of the report for information.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Risks: The work programme described within this report will provide positive assurance to the committee on the following BAF risks: Lack of an inclusive and open culture impacts on staff engagement, staff morale and patient care.
+National staff shortages as on the Trust's ability to pro • impacts on the morale and robu workforce. stness of the Trust's current Resource implications There are no specific resource implications associated with this report, however the annual cycle of committee business is scheduled to provide oversight and seek assurance on behalf of the Trust Board that people resources are managed within the Trust in a way that is sustainable and that supports the financial health of the Trust.
 Legal and Equality and Diversity implications The Board Assurance Framework reports to People and Organisational Development Committee to identify current implications.
 The annual cycle of committee business is scheduled to provide oversight and seek assurance on behalf of the Trust Board that legal, equality and diversity implications are considered and effectively managed within the Trust in a way that promotes inclusion and supports the Equality Objectives contained within the Trust Equality, Diversity and Inclusion Strategy.
-Strategic Objectives Safe, high quality care  Care at home \Box Partners Value colleagues 🖂 Resources ⊠
+Strategic Objectives Safe, high quality care ⊠ Partners □ Resources ⊠ Care at home □ Value colleagues ⊠